Inflation starts to ease as supermarkets slash prices

 The slowdown in inflation, which eased to 0.1 percent on the month, was driven by lower food, air transport and petrol costs.
 On the month, food prices fell by 0.9 percent -- their sharpest drop for the month of October since 1996.

-Tesco, Britain's biggest retailer, launched a discount campaign in October to reverse a gradual drift lower in its market share, triggering responses from top rivals Walmart-owned Asda, J Sainsbury and Wm Morrison.
+Tesco (TSCO.L), Britain's biggest retailer, launched a discount campaign in October to reverse a gradual drift lower in its market share, triggering responses from top rivals Walmart-owned (WMT.N) Asda, J Sainsbury (SBRY.L) and Wm Morrison (MRW.L).

 Upward pressures on inflation came from utility charges, which rose at their fastest annual rate since February 2009, as well as from rising clothing prices.